 I pointed some of this out to the guy and he said, “Yeah I know buy a $5k hatchback and invest everything else in mutual funds.
 I love MMM and learn a lot from him, but his car advice is big practical for high mileage commuters imo.”
-There is a big gap between $5K and $30K and he knows it or should know it.
-That reply is sufficiently painful that it reinforces the idea that he’s not worth listening to.
+Leaving aside that guy’s syntax and word misuse, there is a big gap between $5K and $30K, and he knows it or should know it.
+The reply is sufficiently painful that it reinforces the idea that he’s not worth listening to.

-It’s smart to try not to be a high-mileage commuter, but that’s not always possible (circumstances of work and housing sometimes mandate it).
+It’s smart to try not to be a high-mileage commuter, though that’s not always possible… circumstances of work and housing sometimes mandate it, and it’s a shame we’ve not implemented the freedom to build new housing.
 But the guy didn’t even begin to address the real financial cost of the thing he’s advocating.
 He says he is a “Personal finance coach with a passion for helping others remove stress and worry from their financial lives.”
 He has 27.5K followers, or about 27 times the number I do, yet I know 10x what he does about finance.

 Simple or compound interest aren’t Black-Sholes or fancy shit that requires calculus.
 It’s simple math with some exponents, and the calculators are widely available online.
 Simple math shows the true cost is far higher than $30K.
 If someone wants to pay it, fine, do it, but to think that $30K is “only” $250 a month is why this guy is giving advice on Twitter and not working in finance.
 As far as I can tell no one else noticed this on Twitter.
 The fools are following the fools.